People often express frustration when they can’t find what they want on Google.

 To help you use Google more effectively, here are some “ground rules” to keep in mind when you are using Google for search.

-Understanding how Google search works can help you be much more effective.
+Understanding Google's assumptions can help you use it much more efficiently.

-Google assumes that when you type two (or more) words into the search bar, you want to find pages containing all of those words, regardless of how close they may – or may not – be to each other on a page.
+When you type two (or more) words into the search bar, Google assumes you want to find pages containing all of those words, regardless of how close they may – or may not – be to each other on a page.

 Google thinks you are using an “and” between those words, even if you don’t type that word into your query.

 Assume you want to find a job located in Milwaukee, Indianapolis, or Chicago, and you type